 ” Facebook buys WhatsApp “

-This is the toast of the season globally.
+The deal is the toast of the season globally.
 But do you know who advised Facebook?

-The logical answers would be Goldman Sachs, Morgan Stanley, UBS, and DeutscheBank etc.
+The logical answers would be Goldman Sachs, Morgan Stanley, UBS, and DeutscheBank, etc.

 Surprisingly, it’s a firm called Allen & Company.

 By the way it isn’t a fluke, Allen & Company have also worked on Initial Public offering of Twitter Inc and have advised Time Warner when it was acquired by Comcast.

 Another case in point is Lehman Brothers, which till its fall from grace in 2008 was considered the best of bulge bracket.
 However for much of its history it was a large middle market investment bank.

 Also, if we go by a recent survey conducted by CNBC-YPO Chief Executive Network, more clients are increasingly comfortable with smaller names as long as they deliver the maximum value for the money.

 In the investment banking world, there are primarily three broad categories – bulge bracket, middle market investment banks, and boutique banks.